asyaharoyan/hangman/README.md

 # HANGMAN FOR PROGRAMMERS

 Hangman for programmers is a terminal game done by using Python.
 The player has 6 attempts to guess the word.
-With each word there is a shoer introduction to help the player to guess the right letters.
+With each word, there is a short introduction to help the player to guess the right letters.

 Here is the live version of the game:
 [HANGMAN FOR PROGRAMMERS](https://hangman-for-programmers-1e8bf1b491a5.herokuapp.com/)